Purchasing Policy

 Standards

-Contractors and subcontractors shall covenant not to discriminate against any employee or applicant for employment with respect to hire, tenure, or terms, conditions or privileges of employment, or a matter directly or indirectly related to employment, because of race, color, religion, national origin, age, sex, height, weight, marital status, disability, or handicap, except where based on a bona fide occupational qualification.
-Breach of this covenant shall be regarded as a material breach of the contract as provided in the Michigan Elliott-Larsen Civil Rights Act (MCL 37.2101 et seq.).
+Contractors and subcontractors shall covenant not to discriminate against any employee or applicant for employment with respect to hire, tenure, or terms, conditions or privileges of employment, or a matter directly or indirectly related to employment, because of race, color, religion, national origin, age, gender, height, weight, marital status, disability, or handicap, except when based on a bona fide occupational qualification.
+Breach of this covenant shall be regarded as a material breach of the contract as provided in the Michigan Elliott‐Larsen Civil Rights Act (MCL 37.2101 et seq.).

 Conflict of Interest

-A business entity in which an employee has an economic interest represents a conflict of interest if the employee has any involvement in the selection of that entity as a library vendor.
-Engaging a relative as an independent contractor is also a conflict of interest for an employee.
-Conflict of interest may be avoided by review and approval of either the Assistant Director for Operations or the Library Director.
-Such conflict and the arrangement to avoid it must be documented and available for internal review.
+A business entity in which an employee or a member of the KPL Board has an economic interest represents a conflict of interest if the employee has any involvement in the selection of that entity as a library vendor.
+Engaging a spouse or a relative as an independent contractor is also a conflict of interest for an employee or a member of the Board.
+Conflict of interest may be avoided by review and approval in advance by both the Head of Finance & Budget and the Library Director.
+Such conflict and the arrangement to avoid it must be documented in writing and available for internal review.
+Library employees and members of the Board may not accept anything of significant value from anyone who (1) has or is seeking to obtain Library business; (2) has interests that may be affected by the performance or nonperformance of the employee’s official duties.

 Authority and Responsibility